 Portfolio expensing is another way to do it.
 You can account for multiple contracts as a portfolio if certain criteria are met as per ASC 606.
-In this method, you could identify customer segments and amortize it over the estimated lifetime of that segment.
+In this method, you could identify customer segments and amortize them over the estimated lifetime of that segment.
 You can also group commissions by product type, region, or go-to-market team, and assign an amortization life for each group.
 However, to follow this approach, you require a relatively high sales volume.
 If you only have a few big deals a quarter, it might not work as there’s too much variability in the contracts and the delivery periods.

-If this price is not directly available, you could estimate it by using any of these methods: adjusted market assessment approach, expected cost plus margin approach or residual approach.
+If this price is not directly available, you could estimate it by using any of these methods: adjusted market assessment approach, expected cost plus margin approach, or residual approach.

-On allocating discounts: Additionally, ASC 606 specifies that when your customer receives a discount for purchasing a bundle of product or services, you must allocate the discount equally to all performance obligations in the contract.
+On allocating discounts: Additionally, ASC 606 specifies that when your customer receives a discount for purchasing a bundle of products or services, you must allocate the discount equally to all performance obligations in the contract.

 An example for this would be paying a particular commission amount for selling a product that is varied from the commission amount for performing professional services.

 7. Perform Detailed Data Reporting and Accurate Calculations

 Before ASC 606, in most companies, sales commission calculations are performed with aggregated sales data that is based on the company’s ARR for the month.

 But with ASC 606, companies may now need to disaggregate their data to show multiple products with differing revenue patterns such as up-front fees and post-contract services.
 This requires slicing of commissions calculations to the contract or product level, or a reasonable estimation method to disaggregate the commission data.
 In this way, you could use the data either for financial statements or for ongoing analysis in order to stay ASC 606 compliant.